nikoitservicedeutschland/klarui-react/PUBLISHING.md

 ### First Time Setup (if using scoped package @klarui)

-Since `@klarui/react` is a scoped package, you need to either:
+Since `@klarui-react` is a scoped package, you need to either:

 **Option 1: Publish as public (FREE)**
 ```bash